tiagobento/watertemplate-engine/README.md

 Since you've done that, extending `Template` gives you full power to build your templates. **Take a look at the [examples](watertemplate-example/src/main/java/org/watertemplate/example) and the source code!**

 Read [this](#jax-rs) if you use RestEasy, Jersey or any JAX-RS implementation.

+##### Where to store your template files?
+Water will always search for your template files under `classpath:templates/[locale]/`, where `[locale]` is any locale of your choice.
+The default locale is `Locale.US`.
+It's easy to work this way when you use [Water i18n](#i18n).

+##### How to change the default locale?
+Every `Template` has a method called `getDefaultLocale` which you can override.
+If you want to change the default locale for every template it's recommended that you create a class in the middle of `Template` and your `Templates` which overrides this method and propagade the change to its child classes.